 What is bio-based plastic?

-A bio-based plastic is completely or partially manufactured of renewable raw materials for example wood, corn or sugar beet.
-Conventional, fossil-based plastic is made from raw oil and natural gas.
+Bio-based plastic is made entirely or partly from renewable raw materials, such as wood, corn, or sugar beet.
+In contrast, conventional fossil-based plastic is produced from crude oil and natural gas.

 For more information: